warseph/soap-as-promised/README.md

 ## Important!

-There are two things that behave different from the original soap client:
+There are a couple of things that behave different from the original soap client:

 * Null responses return an object with like this `{return: null, _rawResponse: "<SOAP RETURNED BY THE SERVICE>"}`
+* String responses return an object like this: `{return: 'String response', _rawResponse: "<SOAP RETURNED BY THE SERVICE>"}`
 * When specifying endpoint as an extra parameter you need to pass the options parameter (at least `null` or `{}`)